edhamma/jodok-path/practice.rst

 1. While sitting, acknowledge awareness in four stages, “Rising : falling : sitting : touching.”
 Meditate upon the touching point as a circle about the size of tical coin ( a penny).
 Fix your mind -on that point while acknowledging.
 2. While reclining, give acknowledgement in four stages, “Rising : falling : reclining : touching.”
 3. While standing, acknowledge your posture, “standing, standing”.
-4. While performing the mindful walking, do Exercise 1 and 2 first for about 10-20 minutes each; then change the acknowledgement, and while advancing your right or left foot, acknowledge the movement in three stages, viz, “Lifting, moving, treading.”
+4. While performing the mindful walking, do Exercise 1 and 2 first for about 10–20 minutes each; then change the acknowledgement, and while advancing your right or left foot, acknowledge the movement in three stages, viz, “Lifting, moving, treading.”

 That is :

 a.
-Acknowledge the movement of your feet, “Right goes thus, left goes thus,” for about 10-20 minutes.
+Acknowledge the movement of your feet, “Right goes thus, left goes thus,” for about 10–20 minutes.
 b.
-Acknowledge “Lifting, treading,” for about 10-20 minutes.
+Acknowledge “Lifting, treading,” for about 10–20 minutes.
 c.
-Acknowledge, Lifting, moving, treading,“ for about 10-20 minutes.
+Acknowledge “Lifting, moving, treading,” for about 10–20 minutes.

 Exercise 4
 ------------